The question behind the question in job interviews

 Subtext: This is different depending on if it’s a manager or coworker.
 For managers, never challenge their role.
 For coworkers, offer a spirit of cooperation instead of competition.
 Focus on developing skills over climbing the ladder, even if the latter is true.

-Answer “My main focus is to do my job well and be a strong problem solver.
+Potential Answer “My main focus is to do my job well and be a strong problem solver.
 Whether that problem is in digital marketing, or gaining a better understanding of the teams we work with – creative, engineering and PR.
 I’m also looking forward to embodying the 3 qualities of the company culture – Empathy, Growth and Leadership.
 As I learn more about the business, to see where I can add value, take ownership, and offer my analytical and communication skills to help you advance your team forward.
-If I can do this I will feel like I’m doing my job well and growing profsesionally.”
+If I can do this I will feel like I’m doing my job well and growing professionally.”

 Q: “How would you handle marketing/building/engineering X, Y, Z?”